- Print

 PDF/A Compliant

-PDF/A is a PDF format typically used for the long-term archiving of electronic documents and is based on the PDF reference version 1.4.
+PDF/A is a PDF format typically used for the long-term archiving of electronic documents.
 Fonts and color profiles will be embedded in the PDF file.

 Multi Language Support

 By default, the PDF format includes 7-bit ASCII characters only.
-Multi language support must be activated for supporting and embedding additional characters and fonts.
+Multi-language support must be activated to support and embed additional characters and fonts.

 Embed Fonts

 Determines what fonts are embedded in the PDF file.
-Font embedding is used to assure correct output on other client computers.
+Font embedding is used to ensure correct output on other client computers.

-Descriptions to be included in the document properties of the PDF file.
+These fields provide the descriptions that will be included in the document properties of the generated PDF file.

 Image Compression

-Three options and a JPEG quality value (default 80%) are available for compressing images:
+Three Compression options and a JPEG Quality value (default 80%) are available for compressing images:

 Option | Description |